+(IV) Foreign currency

-- (III) Foreign currency - 1.
-Transactions in foreign currencies
+1. Transactions in foreign currencies

 Transactions in foreign currencies are translated to the functional currency at the exchange rate at the dates of the transactions.
 At the end of each subsequent reporting period (referred to as the "report date"), foreign currency items are translated to the functional currency at the exchange rate at that date.
-Non-monetary items measured at fair value are retranslated to the functional currency at the date that the fair value was determined.
+Non-monetary items measured at fair value are retranslated to the functional currency at the exchange rate at the date that the fair value was determined.
 Non-monetary items in a foreign currency that are measured based on historical cost are translated using the exchange rate at the date of transaction.